Parent and carer FAQ

 How can I find out the entry requirements for a course?

-Where can I find the module information for my son or daughter’s course?
+Where can I find the module information for my son, daughter or young person’s course?

-Will my son or daughter be taught online or face to face?
+Will my son, daughter or young person be taught online or face to face?

-Is it possible for my son or daughter to change to a different course?
+Is it possible for my son, daughter or young person to change to a different course?

 You can submit a course transfer request via our online form.
 To discuss your application further, call our Admissions and Enquires team on +44 (0)115 848 4200.

 Are there any opportunities to visit NTU?

 Although opportunities to visit the University are currently limited, there are still plenty of ways to get to know NTU.